Best CBD for Anxiety

 Topical

 Applying CBD to your skin, typically as a balm, cream, or roll-on oil.
-This method works best for local problems like joint pain or post-workout muscle soreness, as researchers are unsure if topically applied CBD makes it into your bloodstream very well.
+This method works best for local problems like joint pain or post-workout muscle soreness, as researchers are unsure if topically applied CBD makes it into your bloodstream very well (or at all).

 Not every method is going to work for every person.
 Since it balances time to onset with efficient absorption and a lower risk profile, we think sublingual administration is generally your best option.
-But if you’re experiencing a surge of anxiety and need help calming down quickly, an inhaled form of CBD (which takes effect in no more than 10 minutes and can promote longer, slower breathing patterns, which can also help lower anxiety levels) may be a better option than oral or sublingual CBD, which can take up to two hours to kick in.
+But if you’re experiencing a surge of anxiety and need help calming down quickly, an inhaled form of CBD (which takes effect in no more than 10 minutes) may be a better option than oral or sublingual CBD, which can take up to two hours to kick in.
 (Of course, take that with a grain of salt — smoking is generally not good for your lungs no matter what it is you’re inhaling.)

 Here are the major differences between each kind of CBD ingestion: